IEC 60309: Extra-low voltage variant

 The standard specifies an additional, different design for extra-low voltages up to 50 VAC and currents of 16 or 32 A. This resembles, but is larger than, the IEC 60906 DC connector.

 On the male plug, three 6 mm pins each 20.5 mm long are equally spaced around a 15.4 mm diameter circle, starting at the 12-o'clock position.
 They are surrounded by a 23 mm long shroud with an inner diameter of 36 mm and an outer diameter of 42 mm.
 The pin opposite the major key is optional and may be omitted to make a 2-pin variant.
 The inner surface of the male plug shroud is flattened at the 6-o'clock position.
 One or two grooves are cut in the male plug shroud to mate with corresponding keys in the female socket.
 There is a required major groove at the 6-o'clock position and an optional minor groove at the 12-o'clock position.

 On the female socket, the major key is 4 mm deep at the 6-o'clock position.
 The width of the major key defines the current rating: 32 A plugs have a narrower 5 mm wide groove, while 16 A plugs have a wider 8 mm groove, and therefore 32 A plugs can be used with 16 A sockets but 16 A plugs cannot be used with 32 A sockets.
 The optional minor keyway is the same dimension for both current ratings: 4 mm wide at the 12-o'clock position, which mates with an additional 5 mm wide groove cut through the shroud.

 Colour code

 The colour of the housing indicates the type of power available.
 The primary distinction is by rated operating voltage, as follows:

+PC Electric (PCE) sell 250 and 400 volt class connectors in their "Series Midnight" range for use during entertainment events, with the intension that the black shells be less distracting from the performance.